|

 apprehend the "dissidents".
 The flares are so distant at

 this point that they did not pose a threat to us.
+We march onward, resting occasionally.
+I carry a small

 backpack filled with all my worldly possessions; my mother